Bolivarian Navy of Venezuela: History

 The Venezuelan Navy was born as a coastal defense force during the beginning of the Venezuelan War of Independence.
-In May 1810, Commander Lino de Clemente, a veteran officer of the Spanish Navy who joined the April 1810 coup against the colonial government, was appointed the first Minister of Defense of the republic and began the long building of the armed forces including the formation of the navy.
-In April 1811 the Nautical School, with Ensign Vicente Parrado as its first superintendent, was opened by order of the national government in La Guaira to train future naval officers, months before the Venezuelan Declaration of Independence, thus the Navy's origins start from this date, with its first vessels being those formerly used by the naval forces of the Captaincy General of Venezuela, and participated in its first actions in the campaigns in Guayana in 1811-12, the baptism of fire for the fledgling naval service.
+In May 1810, Commander Lino de Clemente, a veteran officer of the Spanish Navy who joined the April 1810 coup against the colonial government, was appointed the first Minister of Defense of the republic and began the building of the armed forces including the formation of the navy.

+In April 1811 the Nautical School, with Ensign Vicente Parrado as its first superintendent, was opened by order of the national government in La Guaira to train future naval officers, months before the Venezuelan Declaration of Independence.
+The Navy's origins start from this date, with its first vessels being those formerly used by the naval forces of the Captaincy General of Venezuela, which participated in its first actions in the campaigns in Guayana in 1811-12, the baptism of fire for the fledgling naval service.
 Colonel Antonio Mendoza from the Venezuelan Army was its first commanding general.